dylan-lang/opendylan/documentation/building-with-duim/source/source.rst

 For completeness, here is the full source code for both versions of the task list manager.
-If you have followed the example given in ` <design.htm#77027>`_ through ` <commands.htm#99799>`_ from the beginning, then your code should be the same as the code given in `See A task list manager using menu gadgets <source.htm#60987>`_.
-The source code for the second version of the task list manager, using command tables, is given in `See A task list manager using command tables <source.htm#52969>`_. *Please note that both projects have the same name within the source code—* *task-list* *—and you should not load them both into the environment at the same time.*
+If you have followed the example given in ` <design.htm#77027>`_ through ` <commands.htm#99799>`_ from the beginning, then your code should be the same as the code given in `A task list manager using menu gadgets <source.htm#60987>`_.
+The source code for the second version of the task list manager, using command tables, is given in `A task list manager using command tables <source.htm#52969>`_. *Please note that both projects have the same name within the source code—* *task-list* *—and you should not load them both into the environment at the same time.*